 Te Kura employs more than 600 people across the country, including around 300 teachers, 150 specialist and support staff and more than 170 teacher aides/additional teachers.

 In 2008, we set up offices and advisories around New Zealand with the aim of strengthening connections with students, their whānau and their local communities.
 Increasing the number of staff working around the country has enabled us to provide more personalised and face-to-face support.

 Regional teams and advisories

-Our learning advisors and teachers are grouped into four regional teams – Northern, Central North, Central South, and Southern (all of the South Island).
+Our learning advisors and teachers are grouped into five regional teams – Northern, Central North, Central South, Southern (all of the South Island) and Overseas/Early Childhood.